Pen or pencil?

 SJU Writes: Is there something you’re working on now that you’re really excited about?

 LC: I am working on a project about art museums, where I am studying who is attending museums and how frequently, with a focus on K-12 students.
 Another project I am working on is about high school sports.
 I am looking at whether or not sports can reduce the chance of being bullied, and I have a couple projects related to that.

-SJU Writes: What advice do you have for students writing in your discipline: insurance and finance?
+SJU Writes: What advice do you have for students learning to write as an economist?